antocuni/misc/talks/bug-hunting/talk.rst

 - Complex relations in the source code

-- Bug report: "the program does not work!"
+- VPBR (Very Precise Bug Report): "the program does not work!"

 |pause|